-\paragraph{Initializations and restarts.} Teleportation before training changes the initialization of parameters.
-The initialization has been known to affect both optimization and generalization.
-For example, imbalance between layers at initialization affects the convergence of gradient flows in two-layer models \cite{tarmoun2021understanding}.
-Different initializations, among other sources of variance, lead to different model performance after convergence \cite{dodge2020fine,bouthillier2021accounting}.
-The Fourier spectrum at initialization is related to generalization because different frequency functions are learned at different rates \cite{ramasinghe2022you}.
-For shallow networks, certain initialization is required to learn symmetric functions with generalization guarantees \cite{nachum2021symmetry}.
+\paragraph{Initializations and restarts.} Teleportation before training changes the initialization of parameters, which is known to affect the training dynamics.
+For example, imbalance between layers at initialization affects the convergence of gradient flows in two-layer models \citep{tarmoun2021understanding}.
+Different initializations, among other sources of variance, also lead to different model performance after convergence \citep{dodge2020fine,bouthillier2021accounting, ramasinghe2022you}.
+In addition to initialization, teleportation allows changes in landscape multiple times throughout the training.

 Teleportation during training re-initializes the parameters to a point with the same loss.
-A similar effect is achieved by warm restart, \cite{loshchilov2016sgdr}, which encourages parameters to move to more stable regions by periodically increasing the learning rate.
-Compared to initialization methods, teleportation allows changes in landscape multiple times throughout the training.
+Its effect can resemble warm restart \citep{loshchilov2016sgdr}, which encourages parameters to move to more stable regions by periodically increasing the learning rate.
 Compared to restarts, teleportation leads to smaller temporary increase in loss and provides more control of where to move the parameters.